gkaye/chart-master/README.md

 ## Chart Master
-_**Please bear in mind that I made this project ~8 years ago, I just didn't have the heard to delete it.**_  Chart Master is a java program designed to test your ability to read stock charts.
+_**Please bear in mind that I made this project ~8 years ago**_  Chart Master is a java program designed to test your ability to read stock charts.

 #### How to use:
 A pre-compiled jar file has been uploaded for convenience, along with a sample stock data file called "sample.csv".
 Find it in the "running example" folder.
 When asked for a file, simply select "sample.csv".
 This file is a sample, and as such repeats the same information over and over again.
 Expect to see the same situation more than once.